clarkti5/lichess-puzzle-journey/README.md

 >My journey to achieving a 2,500 puzzle rating on Lichess.org and some general exploration of the Lichess puzzle database.

 This repository contains some exploration and investigation into the [Lichess](https://lichess.org) database of chess puzzles as well as my own chess puzzle progress.

-This was undertaken partly out of curiosity and partly to practice some `Python`, `R`, and `Tableau`.
-As such, you'll find that I do most of the data manipulation in `Python` using `pandas` with initial visualizations in `R` using `ggplot2`, most of which was done in `Google Colab` using `rpy2` to run `Python` and `R` in the same notebook.
+This project was undertaken partly out of curiosity and partly to practice some `Python`, `R`, and `Tableau`.
+As such, I did most of the data manipulation in `Python` using `pandas` with initial visualizations in `R` using `ggplot2`.
+Most of the work was done in `Google Colab`, since I wanted to familiarize myself with that platform, as well.
+I used `rpy2` to run `Python` and `R` in the same `Colab` notebook via `R magic`.
+Occasionally, the `Colab` runtime would run out of RAM and crash when using `R magic`—in those cases, I ran the `R` code locally.
 Advanced visualizations and dashboards were done in `Tableau`.

-This is certainly not the most efficient way to do things but it worked out well enough overall.
+This is *certainly* not the most efficient way to do things but it worked out well enough overall and I learned a lot along the way.

 # What is Lichess?